 The Metropolitan Police Force compiles a record of all collisions in London where injury occurs.
 These records are collated and published by the DfT as an annual statistical release.
 TfL reports provisional quarterly figures, but there is always a long time lag (6 months).
-Financial quarter 2 figures are tabulated below.
+End of year for 2015 figures are tabulated below.